 Drawing on more than ten years of work with hundreds of twentysomething clients and students, Jay weaves the latest science of the twentysomething years with behind-closed-doors stories from twentysomethings themselves.
 The result is a provocative read that provides the tools necessary to make the most of your twenties, and shows how work, relationships, personality, social networks, identity, and even the brain can change more during this decade than any other time in adulthood—if we use this time wisely.

-The Defining Decade has sold more than 200,000 copies, and inspired one of the most-watched TED talks to date–“Why 30 Is Not the New 20”—with nearly six million views in the first year alone.
+The Defining Decade has sold more than 250,000 copies in all formats, and inspired one of the most-watched TED talks to date — “Why 30 Is Not the New 20” — with nearly six million views in the first year alone.

 “The professional and personal angst of directionless twentysomethings is given a voice and some sober counsel in this engaging guide.
 While Jay maintains that facing difficulties in one’s 20s ‘is a jarring–but efficient and often necessary–way to grow,’ the author is sincere and sympathetic, making this well-researched mix of generational sociology, psychotherapy, career counseling, and relationship advice a practical treatise for a much-maligned demographic.”

 – Publishers Weekly